Nostalgic Japanese cuisine

 How is Nashiji created?

-Why choose a knife with the Nashiji finish?
+Why choose a knife with Nashiji finish?

 ✅ Authentic Japanese design - Combines traditional craftsmanship techniques with modern functionality.